roldanbob/roldanbob.github.io/owncloud.md

 <!-- add intro -->
 ### System requirements
-You can install the ownCloud server on a range of Linux operating systems.
+You can install the ownCloud server on any Linux operating systems.
 Be sure that computer where you install ownCloud meets the minimum requirements.
 For more information about system requirements, see [System requirements](https://doc.owncloud.org/server/10.0/admin_manual/installation/system_requirements.html) in the ownCloud Server Administration Manual.